lluisaliano/expressFirstAPI/README.md

-# First Express API with TypeScript and PostgreSQL
+# Express API with TypeScript and PostgreSQL

 This project is a simple Express API built using TypeScript.
 It serves as your first backend project, developed within a day!
 The API stores information in a PostgreSQL database.
 Features